 4.11 The requesting library is responsible for honoring the due date and enforcing any use restrictions specified by the supplying library.
-The due date is defined as the date the material is due to be checked-in at the supplying library.
+The due date is defined as the date the material is due to be returned to the requesting library for return to the supplying library.

 4.12 The requesting library should request a renewal before the item is due.
-If the supplying library does not respond, the requesting library may assume that a renewal has been granted extending the due date by the same length of time as the original loan.
+If the supplying library does not respond, the requesting library may assume that a renewal has been granted extending the due date by length of time as defined in the lending library’s policy.

 4.13 All borrowed material is subject to recall.
 The requesting library should respond immediately if the supplying library recalls an item.

 4.14 The requesting library should package materials to prevent damage in shipping and should comply with any special instructions stated by the supplying library.
 The requesting library should absorb all return shipping costs.

 4.15 Requesting libraries should keep current, detailed, written accounts of their ILL procedures so that, whenever possible, requesting library backup staff can cover any ILL staff absences.

 4.16 The requesting library is responsible for following the provisions of this code.
 Disregard for any provision may be reason for suspension of service by a supplying library.
 Libraries should contact the Vermont Department of Libraries when code compliance is in question.

 5.1 The supplying library should establish, maintain, and make available to borrowing